Nwajeichukz/Nano_Purse/README.md

 Backend-Centric Validation: Security and input validation are handled primarily at the backend, under the assumption that requests from clients have already been pre-validated and sanitized.

+Rate Limiting: To protect system stability and prevent abuse, rate limiting is enforced on critical endpoints, controlling the number of allowed requests per user within defined time windows in line with the moderate transaction load assumption.

 ---